2021 BRITISH VIRGIN ISLANDS FLOTILLA BAREBOAT CRUISE

 A long cruise to Anegada from North Sound takes you to a sparsely populated 11 mile long, very flat island unlike any of the others in the BVI chain.
 Surrounded by sandy shores with swaying palms, its interior is home to salt ponds teeming with birds including a flock of pink Caribbean flamingos.
 The Atwaters, your cruise leaders, will likely arrange a group dinner ashore at one of several outdoor eateries known for Anegada lobster.
 Whether the fleet spends one or two days here, you will want to enjoy spectacular snorkeling and explore by taxi, bicycle or scooter.

 To the north and west of Tortola, Jost Van Dyke is a must stop because of its seaside attractions.
 Foxy’s in Great Harbour has been there for more than 48 years, with a ton of burgees from visiting yachtsman decorating the open air bar and restaurant where a band plays most nights.
-A short hop to the west is White Bay, where you’ll find the Soggy Dollar Bar and several other fun places to grab a snack, an island drink, and of course buy a souvenir t-shirt.
+A short hop to the west is White Bay, where you’ll find the Soggy Dollar Bar and several other fun places to grab a snack, an island drink (the infamous Painkiller Cocktail was invented here), and of course buy a souvenir t-shirt.

 If there is a full moon on this cruise, the fleet might want to join the Trellis Bay Full Moon party featuring fire balls on the water and live entertainment.
-Across the channel is Scrub Island Resort, home to Offshore Sailing School’s BVI training center.
-This luxury resort has a two-tired swimming pool with a slide and swim-up bars, accessible if the fleet docks there one night.
+Across the channel is Scrub Island Resort, home to Offshore Sailing School’s Caribbean base and BVI training center.
+This luxury resort has a three-tired swimming pool with a slide and swim-up bars, accessible if the fleet docks there one night.

 The Bight at Norman Island is a popular anchorage with many mooring balls.
 Most yachties head to the Willie T for a drink and snacks, some dine at Pirate’s Bight Restaurant.
 There’s great snorkeling at The Indians – an interesting group of rocky islands before you get to The Bight, and at The Caves located on Norman Island at Treasure Point just outside the passage into The Bight.
 You can swim or dinghy into The Caves and with an underwater flashlight see teeming sea life in shallow water.
 The interior walls of the caves are purple and rusty orange.